seaweedfs/seaweed-up/README.md

 # Server configs are used to specify the configuration of volume servers.
 filer_servers:
-  # The ip address of the volume server.
+  # The ip address of the filer.
   - ip: 192.168.2.7
     port: 8888